weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 sudo apt upgrade

 # Install git, snap and make(you can also install them separately as your needs)
-sudo apt install git build-essential curl --yes
+sudo apt install git build-essential curl tmux --yes

 # Prepare binary PATH:
 mkdir ~/bin